rbarreiros/vstboard/libs/vstsdk2.4/README.txt

-copy here the 'pluginterfaces' and 'public.sdk' folders found in the VST SDK 2.4.2
+we only need the 'pluginterfaces' and 'public.sdk' folders found in the VST SDK 2.4

-|- vstsdk2.4.2
+|- vstsdk2.4
 |  |- pluginterfaces
 |  |  |- vst2.x
 |  |